Last updated: May 2026 · Written from 18 months of hands-on experience growing four Calathea varieties at home

 Can I use tap water for my Calathea?

-Is Calathea toxic to cats and dogs?
+Is Calathea safe for cats and dogs?

 Start Your Calathea Journey Today